christosgalano/bicep-template-repo/bicep/environments/development/README.md

-location       | Yes      | Azure region used for the deployment of all resources. workload       | Yes      | Name of the workload that will be deployed. environment    | No       | Name of the workload's environment.
+location       | Yes      | Azure region used for the deployment of all resources. workload       | Yes      | Name of the workload that will be deployed. environment    | No       | Name of the workload's environment. tags           | No       | Tags to be applied to all resources.

 ### location